Yale-Medicaid/Documentation/docs/onboarding/new_member_onboarding.md

 1. Reach out to Anthony to make sure you are part of the YML Google Drive folder and relevant Dropbox folders.
 1. Set up a weekly 1:1 with Anthony.

-## Getting to know the team and projects
+## Getting to Know the Team and Projects
 1. If you aren't familiar with the basics of the Medicaid program review [this](https://www.kff.org/medicaid/fact-sheet/medicaid-pocket-primer).
 Ask Anthony for additional resources if you would like more to read.
 1. Meet with Jacob and Chima to discuss the projects you'll be working on, why they're important, and what your role will be.
 1. Meet with Anthony to get an overview of the data science and engineering work that has been done to date and where your work will fit in.